mike99mac/minimy-mike99mac/README.md

 I worked with Mycroft since 2019, but the company went bankrupt in 2023, so had to move on. :((  Thanks for all the hard work the Mycroft employees and contributors did to get us this far.

-OVOS is a fork of Mycroft.
-I tried it but was not able to get a music skill working after a couple weeks.
+OVOS is a fork of Mycroft and Neon is another layer on top.
+I tried OVOS but was not able to get a music skill working after a couple weeks.
 I still haven't given up on it - no doubt it will only get better and easier to install.

 Then I found Minimy, and was able to get it running in a few hours.
 Apparently, it was a project that hoped to save Mycroft from the fire but wasn't well received.
 Thankfully, Ken Smith put it on github, it was forked, and here we are.
 Ken has been a great help in answering my many questions - **Thanks Dude!**
 So I continue to try to *give back to the community* while *standing on the shoulders* of so many others.